 Conference Series is a renowned organization that organizes highly notable conferences throughout the globe.
-Currently we are bringing forth “35th International Conference on Oncology Nursing and Cancer Care” (Cancer Nursing Congress 2020) scheduled to be held during September 14-15, 2020 Tokyo, Japan The conference invites all the participants across the globe to attend and share their insights and convey recent developments in the field of Cancer Nursing Congress and Clinical Trials.
+Currently we are bringing forth “36th International Conference on Oncology Nursing and Cancer Care” (Cancer Nursing Congress 2021) scheduled to be held during January 25-26, 2021 Webinar The conference invites all the participants across the globe to attend and share their insights and convey recent developments in the field of Cancer Nursing Congress and Clinical Trials.

 An oncology nurse is a specialized nurse who cares for cancer patients.
 The Oncology Nursing Certification Corporation (ONCC) offers several different options for board certification in oncology nursing certification is a voluntary process and ensures that a nurse has proper qualifications and knowledge of a specialty area has kept up-to-date in his or her education.

 Conference Series organizes 1000+ Conferences every year across USA, Europe, Asia pacific and Middle East with support from 1000 more scientific Societies and Publishes 700+ Open Access Journals which contains over 50000 eminent personalities, reputed scientists as editorial board members.